 65 Quai d’Orsay, Paris 7

-The American Church in Paris was the first American church established outside the country in 1814.
-The former building was located at 21 rue de Berri while the current building was dedicated in 1931, and it is located at 65 Quai d’Orsay, in Paris 7.
+The American Church in Paris was the first established outside the country in 1814.
+The former building was located at 21 rue de Berri, while the current building was dedicated in 1931, and it is located at 65 Quai d’Orsay, in Paris 7.

-The American Church of Paris is today an interfaith association open to all the faithful adhering to the Christian historical tradition as expressed by the symbol of the Apostles.
-It is mainly used by American expatriates, but also by Anglophones from other countries and other religious communities.
+Today, the American Church of Paris is an interfaith association open to all the faithful adhering to the Christian historical tradition as expressed by the symbol of the Apostles.
+It is mainly used by American expatriates and Anglophones from other countries and religious communities.

 The Left Bank and the Lost Generation in Paris